 Break time will be staggered by timing and play zones.
-Rather than set times, staff will take children out for a 15 minute break at a natural break in their learning.
 This is a chance to go to the toilet, have a snack, get some fresh air and do some activity e.g. daily mile.

 The playground will be split into zones so that more than one class can be out at one time without contact.